molepigeon/think-2406-lab/2_container_registry/2_onboarding.md

     If your chosen namespace name is available, it is assigned to your account.
 If you see a message saying that your chosen namespace is already in use, try again with a different namespace name.

-## Pushing an image
+## Creating an image

+Containers are created from images, which contain the initial state of a container's filesystem as well as important metadata about how to start the image, such as which binary should be executed.
+Docker container images are defined in a Dockerfile, which defines a series of steps that should be executed in order that produce the layers of the image.
+Each step results in one layer in the image.

 A container image name is made up of two parts, a repository and a tag, in the format `repository:tag`.
 The repository is a URI of where on the Internet the image can be found, and the tag is a version for the image.
 For example, in `icr.io/ibm/datashield-server:0.2.38`, the repository is `icr.io/ibm/datashield-server`, and the tag is `0.2.38`.

 Because the domain name of the registry is in the image name, to upload an image we name it with the correct address and then issue `docker push` to upload it.

-1. To upload, or push, an image into Container Registry, we must first download an image.
-Let's use `gliderlabs/alpine:3.6`, an image stored in Docker Hub.

-    `docker pull gliderlabs/alpine:3.6`

-    If the repository does not include a domain name, the `docker` command line assumes that we want to use Docker Hub.
+1. Create a folder for our image and navigate into it.

+    `mkdir myimage; cd myimage`

+    **Best practice tip**: Keep the folder that contains your Dockerfile as minimal as possible, and only include objects that are required for your image build.
+When you run `docker build` later, the contents of the folder that contains the Dockerfile and all sub-directories are added to the build context.
+When a lot of files are in the build context, it can take a while for the build to start while Docker transfers the build context to its daemon or the remote build server.

+2. Create a Dockerfile.

+    `touch Dockerfile`

+3. Open the Dockerfile.

+    `open Dockerfile`

+4. Copy the following instructions into the Dockerfile, then save the file and exit the editor.

+    ```Dockerfile
+    FROM gliderlabs/alpine:3.6
+    ADD github.com/molepigeon/helloworld .
+    EXPOSE 8080
+    CMD helloworld
+    ```

+    **TODO** Create the helloworld binary and fix the URL in the Dockerfile

+    Let's explore this Dockerfile a bit.

+    * The `FROM` instruction is an image that exists in a registry already that is used as a starting point for our image.
+    * The `ADD` instruction adds files to the image from either the filesystem or, as in this case, a web address for a Hello World web application.
+    * The `EXPOSE` instruction tells the container runtime to expect that this container will be running a server on the given port, in this case 8080.
+    * The `CMD` instruction defines the command to be executed when a container is started from this image.

-2. Rename the image ready for it to be sent to IBM Cloud Container Registry.
+5. Build the image.
+Name the image ready for it to be sent to IBM Cloud Container Registry

-    `docker tag gliderlabs/alpine:3.6 us.icr.io/my_namespace/alpine:3.6`
+    `docker build -t registry.ng.bluemix.net/my_namespace/hello-world:3.6`

-    **Hint**: `us.icr.io` is the address of the US South instance of IBM Container Registry.
+    **Hint**: `registry.ng.bluemix.net` is the address of the US South instance of IBM Container Registry.
 Don't forget to replace `my_namespace` with your chosen namespace name.

-3. Examine the container images stored your computer.

-    `docker images`

-    Look for `gliderlabs/alpine:3.6` and note the value in the Image ID field, then compare it to the value for `us.icr.io/my_namespace/alpine:3.6`.
-They should be the same, because that image is now referred to by both names on your computer.
+## Pushing your image

+1. Log in to IBM Cloud Container Registry for pushing images.

+    `ibmcloud cr login`

+    This command wraps `docker login` to authenticate your Docker command line with IBM Cloud Container Registry.

-4. Push the image to IBM Cloud Container Registry.
+2. Push the image to IBM Cloud Container Registry.

-    `docker push us.icr.io/my_namespace/alpine:3.6`
+    `docker push registry.ng.bluemix.net/my_namespace/hello-world:3.6`

-5. Confirm that the image has been uploaded successfully.
+3. Confirm that the image has been uploaded successfully.

     `ibmcloud cr images`

+    Note that the image list shows vulnerabilities in the status column.
+You will explore Vulnerability Advisor and resolve these vulnerabilities later in this tutorial.

 ## Recap

-You have set up an IBM Cloud Container Registry namespace in your account and pushed an image to it.
+You have set up an IBM Cloud Container Registry namespace in your account, built an image, and pushed your image into your namespace.

 ## Further Reading